4 Best Tours in Jerusalem

 Temple Mount, Jerusalem|©.
 Ray in Manila

-You can't say you've experienced Jerusalem until you enter the narrow streets of the Holy City, and one of the best ways to do this is to opt for a guided tour.
+You won't be able to say you've experienced Jerusalem until you enter the narrow streets of the Holy City, and one of the best ways to do this is to opt for a guided tour.
 During these experiences, you will be able to explore this site surrounded by ancient walls and ancient religious buildings.

 On this tour, you will also discover Jerusalem's past on a journey that will take you from the bustling Souk and the Dome of the Rock to the serene esplanade of the Western Wall, and the Synagogue of the Cardo.
 Each stop on this itinerary will reveal fascinating chapters in the history of this city that attracts pilgrims, historians and culture lovers alike.